The Logarithmic Quot space: foundations and tropicalisation: Examples

 \section{Examples}

 The goal of this section is to describe examples of the logarithmic Quot space and computations of tropical support.
-It is instructive to focus on the logarithmic Hilbert scheme.
-The key takeaway from is that studying the logarithmic Quot scheme does not pose substantially more difficulty than studying Grothendieck's Quot scheme.
+The key takeaway from is that studying the logarithmic Quot space does not pose substantially more difficulty than studying Grothendieck's Quot scheme.